Why Your Font Description Matters

 - Hand-brushed

-- Ensure all mentions of the font name in the description match the name of the font family and font files in your submission.
+Ensure every mention of the font name in your description matches the name used in the family, font files, and submission.

-- Take time to check the spelling, grammar and tone of voice of the description.
-Ask a friend to help!
+Take time to proofread the spelling, grammar, and tone of your description.
+When possible, ask a friend to review it as well.

-- Copying and pasting descriptions from other fonts (including your own!) or foundries.
+- Copying descriptions from other fonts (including your own) or from other foundries

-- Writing a description like an email or personal letter.
-Keep it professional!
+- Writing the description like an email or personal letter

-During the review of your fonts, we might make small corrections to ensure consistency and clarity.
-If there are significant errors in your description text, your submission will be returned to you and you will be asked to revise your description.
+During the review of your fonts, we may make small edits to ensure clarity and consistency.
+However, if a description contains significant issues, your submission will be returned so you can revise it.